codetricity/theta_list_files/README.md

 ## Project Goals

-* advance fundamental understanding of Flutter application architecture
+* provide example of scalable Flutter application architecture for RICOH THETA mobile apps
+  * previous examples became too confusing as the number of commands increased
-* increase experience with state management using provider, though we may move to another state management system in the future.
+* show example of http request/response state management using provider, though we may move to another state management system in the future.
   * alternatives under consideration: BLoC and GetX
 * produce sharable example of using thumbnails with the RICOH THETA SC2